truenas/documentation/content/en/truecommand/tc-api/external/_index.md

 These API calls are **only** available via HTTP requests (PUT or POST) with a valid authorization token that is associated with a specific system.
 These tokens may be used as the "password" within a basic authentication request (username is ignored by TrueCommand, only the token is used).

-# Authentication Token Management References
+## Authentication Token Management References
 * {{< api-link "servers/list_tokens" >}}
 * {{< api-link "servers/add_tokens" >}}
 * {{< api-link "servers/remove_tokens" >}}

-# Reference Guide